Geofence

 * review status as **Active** or **Passive**,

-* and use row actions to edit, delete, or publish.
+* and use row actions to edit, resume, or remove.

 Use the search field to find a geofence or group by name.